sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

    relationships between variables, and a number of different tools exist to help you test different causal stories about your data.
-The most widely used of these tools (in psychology at least) is structural equations modelling (SEM), and at some point I’d like to extend the book to talk about it.
+The most widely used of these tools (in psychology at least) is structural equations modelling (SEM), and at some point I would like to extend the book to talk about it.

 Of course, even this listing is incomplete.
-I haven’t mentioned time series analysis, item response theory, market basket analysis, classification and regression trees, or any of a huge range of other topics.
-However, the list that I’ve given above is essentially my wish list for this book.
+I have not mentioned time series analysis, item response theory, market basket analysis, classification and regression trees, or any of a huge range of other topics.
+However, the list that I have given above is essentially my wish list for this book.
 Sure, it would double the length of the book, but it would mean that the scope has become broad enough to cover most things that applied researchers in psychology would need to use.